 ENG367Y—OE-PDE transliteration and commentary (15%)

-differences between OE and PDE: lexis, spelling, syntax, paradigms
+-identify similarities and differences between OE and PDE: lexis, spelling, syntax, & paradigms

-2. Following the model in the handout you got in class, "transliterate"
+2. Following the model in the handout, “transliterate” the OE text:

 Some ways of identifying the PDE reflex of an OE word:

 (a) the principles of correspondence: the OE noun lāre -> lore; fāer -> fear; the OE adverb g|eo|rne `eagerly' -> y|e|rne (a word which is in the OED!).